-Driving under the influence (OWI, DUI DWI) is a serious offense that can carry major penalties for those convicted.
-However, depending on the circumstances, a skilled OWI Lawyer may be able to work to have your charges reduces or have your case dismissed altogether.
+Driving under the influence (OWI, DUI, DWI) is a serious offense that can carry major penalties for those convicted.
+However, depending on the circumstances, a skilled OWI Lawyer may be able to work to have your charges reduced or have your case dismissed altogether.

 • Question the legality of the initial stop itself.